 - Slowly back the truck under the camper making sure to clear the wheel wells and camper jacks.
-Warning: If you have a dually truck make certain you have swing out jack brackets on the front jacks to clear your dual wheels and fenders. - Continue backing up until the truck is within a foot of the fully loaded position.
+NOTICE: If you have a dually truck, make certain you have swing-out jack brackets on the front jacks to clear your dual wheels and fenders. - Continue backing up until the truck is within a foot of the fully loaded position.
 Stop and connect the 12-volt power cord to the "7-pin" 12-volt receptacle on the truck (this may need to be installed by your dealer if your truck doesn't already have one).
-Before continuing check to see that the distance between the trucks tail lights and the rear of the camper has at least 1" separation.
+Before continuing check to see that the distance between the truck's taillights and the rear of the camper has at least 1" separation.
 If not, add an appropriate wood shim in the front of the truck bed as a spacer before continuing.
-(This is rarely needed but a good practice for a new camper install). - Continue backing under the camper until the bumpers/camper guides, mounted on the front corners of the camper, are approximately 1" from the front of the truck bed. - Slowly raise both rear jacks then front jacks (lower camper) evenly for manual jacks (you can raise/lower all jacks at once with electric) until the camper is resting fully on the truck bed. - Raise the jack base pads to within 2" of full retraction for travel or to jack manufacturer's directions.
-Warning: Failure to fully retract jack legs as described can cause damage, extended jacks can catch on curbs etc. while driving! - If equipped with swing out brackets (for dually trucks), disengage the swing out bracket on the front jacks and move the brackets to the inward position for travel. - Secure the camper to the truck with a set of high quality tie downs.
+(This is rarely needed but a good practice for a new camper install). - Continue backing under the camper until the bumpers/camper guides, mounted on the front corners of the camper, are approximately 1" from the front of the truck bed. - Slowly retract both rear jacks then front jacks, lowering the camper and maintaining the most upright and level position as possible.
+For manual jacks, retract each by hand until the camper is resting fully on the truck bed.
+For electric jacks all jacks can be retracted or extended at the same time. - While lowering never retract the front jacks to a position where the rear of the camper is more elevated than the front, instead always keep the rear of the camper below or even with the front of the camper while lowering.
+Continue to retract jacks until the camper lays evenly in the bed of the truck. - Raise the jack base pads to within 2" of full retraction for travel or to jack manufacturer's directions.
+NOTICE: Failure to fully retract jack legs as described can cause damage, extended jacks can catch on curbs, etc. while driving.

+- If equipped with swing-out brackets (for dually trucks), disengage the swing out bracket on the front jacks and move the brackets to the inward position for travel. - Secure the camper to the truck with a set of high quality tie-downs.
 Hook one end to the camper tie-down under the wing or jack bracket of the camper and the other end to your camper tie-down bracket installed on your truck.
 It is RECOMMENDED that all tie downs be spring loaded.
-(We recommend Torklift Tie-Downs and Fast Guns as our tie-down of choice but there are many other acceptable options). - Install all four, 2-front and 2-rear, tie downs as per the manufacturer's directions - Stow remote control or jack crank handle for future use.
+(We recommend Torklift Tie-Downs and Fast Guns as our tiedown of choice but there are many other acceptable options). - Install all four, 2-front and 2-rear, tie downs as per the manufacturer's directions - Stow remote control or jack crank handle for future use.